 The proposed methodology only uses absolute reference values for three indicators: derivatives trading (credit default swaps sold), financial guarantees and reinsurance.
 GFIA believes this is not sufficient and that absolute reference values should be applied to more indicators and particularly when insurers are one of the many participants in the financial system.
 Finally, it would be helpful if the IAIS would include in the methodology a numerical example including a hypothetical insurance group that would show how the quantitative methodology, with absolute reference values for some indicators, would work.
 This would clarify the operation of the formula.
 Insurance Europe Europe No Insurance Europe welcomes the use of absolute reference values for certain indicators if the systemic risk potential of insurers will end up rightfully being assessed in relation to the financial system or the relevant market, as opposed to a sample of approximately 50 other insurers.
 On the assumption that the IAIS intends to implement absolute reference values in its quantitative assessment approach, Insurance Europe believes that additional indicators should be amended, particularly when insurers are one of the many participants in the financial system (See answer to Question 2).
 Insurance Europe would highlight that the use of absolute reference values needs to be combined with an absolute threshold (set for example in the context of all participants in the financial system) for the level of activity that would lead a company to be considered systemic.
 Activity below this level should be excluded from the assessment score as it would not be a relevant contributor towards systemic risk.
 The quantitative assessment will remain relative in nature if an absolute threshold is not introduced and in this case the purpose of assessing the contribution of the insurance industry to global systemic risk would be defeated because only a measure of contribution relative to other insurers would be provided.
 In addition, more transparency regarding the threshold for dividing the sample of insurers into candidates and non-candidates is needed.
-Insurance Europe notes that the use of absolute reference values for some indicators only would implicitly and artificially change the weights of the other indicators (typically by increasing them).
-Therefore, in Insurance Europe's view, it would be preferable to change the entire assessment into an absolute one or to limit the potential variation of indicators and categories for which relative values are still used.
-A way to address the implicit weight changes of absolute indicators and their impact on other indicators could be to re-balance the weights within their categories, so change in the way the total score is apportioned (e.g. a concentration rather than a market share approach) would ensure that absolute reference values truly have an impact on the quantitative assessment.
-For example, the total score per indicator could reflect a year-on-year evolution of the business volume or assumed riskiness in the sample.
-European Insurance and Occupational Pensions Authority European Union No EIOPA acknowledges some of the technical issues which derive from the 2013 Methodology highlighted in the Consultation document (e.g. sample bias).
+Insurance Europe's view, it would be preferable to change the entire assessment into an absolute one or to limit the potential variation of indicators and their impact on other indicators cupy to address the implicit weight changes of absolute indicators and their impact on other indicators could be to re-balance the weights within their categories, so as to not affect the entire assessment approach.
+Insurance Europe would point out that the magnitude of an insurer's activity in relation to the absolute reference value (i.e. the denominator representing the total score weights within European Insurance and Occupational Pensions Authority European Union No EIOPA acknowledges some of the technical issues which derive from the 2013 Methodology highlighted in the Consultation document (e.g. sample bias).
 The introduction of absolute reference values may be a workable solution to mitigate the impact of those issues, as long as it is implemented in a technically sound manner, especially in cases, where the absolute reference value is a good proxy of the total market value of a certain activity.
 This means, for example, that: